Maherboug/Bstoring-a-a-S/readme.md

-## Experimentation

-The aim of this experiment is to evaluate the efficiency of the proposed approach in terms of storage and query retrieval times.
-We have implemented and configured our test environment on a Dell PowerEdge R640 server.
-The environment includes:

-- Blockchain nodes developed using Python, implementing functionalities such as consensus, block structure with cryptographic chaining, block management, and ledger operations.
-- Nodes running on Flask, facilitating transaction handling and employing an Epidemic Gossip Protocol for peer-to-peer data exchange.
-- An indexer API built on Flask for client interaction with the storage node, enabling efficient data retrieval and filtering.
-- Apache Cassandra set up in a Docker container cluster for off-chain storage.
-- An IPFS cluster with three nodes for comparison.

 The read and write operations to and from these nodes and how these components interact will be presented in the subsequent section.